Spyder-Academy/spyderacademy/content/education/what-is-a-bull-trap/index.md

 A bull trap occurs when a rising trend in the market prompts investors to believe that an asset's value is on a sustainable upward trajectory.
 However, this optimism is short-lived, as the price unexpectedly reverses, catching these hopeful investors off guard.
 The trap lies in the false signals of a prolonged upward movement, luring investors to buy in before the impending downturn.

+A bull trap is also known as a “sucker's rally“.
+A bull trap tricks traders into thinking a market is done falling and that it's a great time to buy, only to then continue its fall to new lows.

-## Identifying the Bull Trap: Deconstructing the Illusion
+## Identifying the Bull Trap: How the Bull Trap works

 Several indicators can help traders identify a potential bull trap: